jmcmeen/notes-on/README.md

 # notes-on
-A collection of notes on various computer science and mathematics concepts
+A collection of notes on various computer science, mathematics, and science concepts that I find interesting!

 ## Notes